 Mukden, he also became friends with Clyde Fifer.

 hardest things that the prisoners at the camp had to

 deal with was the weather.
 It was so cold that

 the POWs grew beards to protect their faces.

 If a prisoner died, he could not be buried until the

-On August 16, 1945, a team of Office of Strategic Services personnel were dropped by parachute in the vicinity of the camp.
+On August 16, 1945, a team from the Office of Strategic Services was dropped by parachute in the vicinity of the camp.
 Late in the day, they were trucked into the camp and met with the Japanese commander.

 At 7:23 p.m., after watching a formal surrender